ipekinal/DSA210-term-project/README.md

 ## Hypotheses to Test 📊
 1) Budget and IMDb ratings
-   - Null: Budget and IMDb ratings do not have a significant correlation.
+   - Null: Budget affects IMDb rating.
    - Alternative: Budget is positively correlated with IMDb rating.
 Tested using Pearson’s correlation and scatter plots with trendlines.

  2) Revenue and IMDb ratings
-   - Null: Revenue and IMDb ratings do not have a significant correlation
+   - Null: Revenue affects IMDb rating.
    - Alternative: Revenue is positively correlated with IMDb rating.
 Tested with Pearson’s correlation.